Muokkaa

 • Run ngen update (on all machine architectures) to force .NET to regenerate all NI files immediately after applying changes to your App Control policies.

-App Control and .NET hardening
+App Control and .NET Dynamic Code Security hardening

-Security researchers found that some .NET capabilities that allow apps to load libraries from external sources or generate new code at runtime can be used to circumvent App Control controls.
+Security researchers found that some .NET capabilities that allow apps to load libraries from external sources or generate new code at runtime can be used to circumvent App Control.
 To address this potential vulnerability, App Control includes an option called Dynamic Code Security that works with .NET to verify code loaded at runtime.

 Important

-To enable Dynamic Code Security, add the following option to the <Rules> section of your App Control policy:
+To enable Dynamic Code Security, add option 19 - Enabled:Dynamic Code Security to your App Control policy using the App Control Wizard, the set-ruleoption PowerShell cmdlet, or by adding the following to the <Rules> section of your App Control policy XML:

 <Rule>